GoncaloMaranhao/ICG-VirtualArtGallery/README.md

 # ICG
 Rep related to the class of ICG - Introduction to Computer Graphics, in University of Aveiro.

-The main branch contains my Virtual Art Gallery project of the class.
+The main branch contains my Virtual Art Gallery project of the class done with version 150 of three.js.
+The files in the threejs folder are not mine, they were downloaded from three.js git https://github.com/mrdoob/three.js/.

 You can access the project here: